 Quadrafire 4100i - Floor Model Sale!

-Floor Model Sale - $2258 - Only 1 available at this price.
-Cast iron features, a bay window viewing area and Automatic Combustion Control (ACC) combine to make the 4100i...
+Floor Model Sale - $1958 - Only 1 available at this price.
+View this item in the showroom.
+Cast iron features, a bay window viewing area and Automatic Combustion Control...

 Regency Hampton HI200

 The H1200 will add timeless beauty of cast iron while eliminating drafts from an open fireplace.
 Choose from two colors, in different finishing to compliment your existing décor, while decreasing...